FreeCAD/FreeCAD-documentation/wiki/Third_Party_Libraries.md

 Coin3D (Open Inventor) is used as the 3D viewer in FreeCAD because the OpenCASCADE viewer (AIS and Graphics3D) has limitations and performance bottlenecks, especially with large-scale engineering rendering; other things like textures or volumetric rendering are not entirely supported by the OpenCASCADE viewer.

-Coin3D is portable over a wide range of platforms: UNIX, Linux, BSD, MacOS X, and Microsoft Windows operating systems.
+Coin3D is portable over a wide range of platforms: UNIX, Linux, BSD, macOS, and Microsoft Windows operating systems.
 To read more about this library visit [Coin3D homepage](https://github.com/coin3d/coin).

 #### SoQt (deprecated)